-None of that belong to pre-three-years-ago-Alon.
+None of that belonged to me three years ago.

-And, I tell the whole story about me, silenced by the coma, misjudged by the ICU doctors, waking up from the coma and I was completely mute.
-My right side of my body controlled by the left side of my brain was gone.
+And, I tell the whole story about myself, silenced by the coma, misjudged by the ICU doctors, waking up from the coma completely mute.
+The right side of my body controlled by the left side of my brain was gone.
 Poof.
 I was becoming a stroke victim.

-*The midrash: מִדְרָשׁ; pl. מִדְרָשִׁים midrashim) is the genre of rabbinic literature which contains early interpretations and commentaries on the Written Torah and Oral Torah (spoken law and sermons)
+*The midrash: מִדְרָשׁ; pl. מִדְרָשִׁים midrashim) is the genre of rabbinic literature which contains early interpretations and commentaries on the Written Torah and Oral Torah (spoken law and sermons).